rfc1459/newblog/README.md

 License
 -------

-Due to the (indirect) dependency on [kramdown][], I had to license newblog under the terms of GPLv3.
+All code of newblog is licensed under the terms of GPLv3.
 See `COPYING` for more information.

+All content is licensed under [CC-BY-3.0][].

 Known issues